top of page

 Candle Shapes and Styles to Consider

-• Small or medium jar candles to avoid overwhelming the space
+• Small or medium jar candles avoid overwhelming the space.

-• Decorative shapes kept to a minimum for a clean, uncluttered look
+• Decorative shapes should be kept to a minimum for a clean, uncluttered look.

 Best Scented Candles for the Bathroom

 The bathroom benefits from scents that feel clean and refreshing.
-A good bathroom candle should brighten the space, clear the air and leave a light, crisp finish.
+A good bathroom candle brightens the space, clears the air, and leaves a light, crisp finish.

 Scent Families That Work Well